-In line with the provisions of Policy QDP7 Objective 1, all medium to-large scale and complex planning applications (30 + residential units, commercial development over 1,000 sq m or as otherwise required by the Planning Authority) shall be accompanied by a Design Statement.
+In line with the provisions of Policy QDP7 Objective 1, all medium to-large scale and complex planning applications (30 + residential units, commercial development over 1,000 sq.m. or as otherwise required by the Planning Authority) shall be accompanied by a Design Statement.
 The Design Statement should address contextual and urban design issues and clearly explain the design process, the design options considered and the rationale behind the adopted design development strategy.
 A Design Statement should consist of:

-→ A detailed analysis of the proposal and statement based on the 12 design criteria set out in the 'Urban Design Manual' (2009) and reflected in the South Dublin County Council's Building Height and Design Guide as follows;
+→ A detailed analysis of the proposal and statement based on the 12 design criteria set out in the 'Urban Design Manual' (2009) and reflected in the South Dublin County Council's Building Height and Design Guide as follow:

-- → Detailed design including materials and external finishes which should have regard to the policy, objectives and provisions of the South Dublin County Development Plan 2022-2028.
-In particular the guidance, and performance-based design criteria set out in the South Dublin County's Building Height and Density Guide must be incorporated with due regard being had to relevant Ministerial Guidelines including the 'Urban Design Manual' (2009); 'Sustainable Residential Development in Urban Areas' (2009); 'Urban Development and Building Height - Guidelines for Planning Authorities' (2018); and 'Design Standards for New Apartments - Guidelines for Planning Authorities' (2020) or as may be superseded. - → A statement or Quality Audit addressing street design as outlined within the Design Manual for Urban Roads and Streets. - → Any departures within the proposed development from the guidance set out in the Building Height and Density Guide for South Dublin County (Appendix 10) shall be clearly highlighted in the Design Statement.
+Detailed design including materials and external finishes should have regard to the policy, objectives and provisions of the South Dublin County Development Plan 2022-2028.
+In particular the guidance, and performance-based design criteria set out in the South Dublin County Height and Density Guide must be incorporated with due regard being had to relevant Ministerial Guidelines including the 'Urban Design

+Manual' (2009); 'Sustainable Residential Development in Urban Areas' (2009); 'Urban Development and Building Height - Guidelines for Planning Authorities' (2018); and 'Design Standards for New Apartments - Guidelines for Planning Authorities' (2018).

+→ A statement or Quality Audit addressing street design as outlined within the Design Manual for Urban Roads and Streets.

 All planning applications for development must demonstrate how the proposal constitutes a positive urban design response to the local context and how it contributes to placemaking and the identity of an area.
-This should form part of 'the plan approach' statement demonstrating how the eight principles for sustainable and successful neighbourhood development have been addressed and responded to in the development proposal.
+This should form part of 'The plan approach' statement demonstrating how the eight principles for sustainable and successful neighbourhood development have been addressed and responded to in the development proposal.